Unity and Progress Party

-The Unity and Progress Party (Parti de l'Unité et du Progrès, PUP, founded in 1992) is a political party in Guinea.
-It functioned as the ruling party during much of the long rule (1984-2008) of President Lansana Conté.
-In terms of ideology, the PUP advocates the unity of Guineans and economic liberalism.
+The Unity and Progress Party (PUP; Parti de l'Unité et du Progrès) is a political party in Guinea.
+It served as the dominant ruling party of Guinea from its establishment in 1992 to 2008, during the latter two-thirds of president Lansana Conté's rule.

-In the parliamentary election held on 30 June 2002, the party won 61.57% of the popular vote and 85 out of 114 seats.
-Its candidate in the 21 December 2003 presidential election, Lansana Conté, won 95.25% of the vote; however, opposition groups generally boycotted this election.
+In the parliamentary elections held on 30 June 2002, the party won 61.57% of the popular vote and 85 out of 114 seats.
+In the 2003 presidential elections, Lansana Conté was reelected with over 95% of the vote, as most opposition groups had boycotted the election.

-Following Conté's death on December 22, 2008, members of the military seized power in a coup d'état, ending the rule of the PUP.
-The party has continued to exist since the coup, although in a severely weakened form.
-It nominated Aboubacar Somparé - a prominent figure in the Conté regime and the man who would have been the constitutional successor to Conté had the military not intervened - as its candidate for the June 2010 presidential election, but he received only about 1% of the vote.
+Following Conté's death on 22 December 2008, members of the Republic of Guinea Armed Forces seized power in a coup d'état, ending the rule of the PUP.
+The party continued to exist following the coup, although its influence in Guinean politics has been severely weakened.
+In the 2010 presidential elections, the PUP nominated Aboubacar Somparé, a prominent figure in the Conté regime, as its presidential candidate.
+Somparé received less than 1% of the vote.
+The party was dissolved in 2026 by the government of president Mamady Doumbouya.